IPENZ Foundation scholarships

 The Francis Small Scholarship provides tuition fees up to $10,000 for a research Master in Engineering degree.
 Awarded for the first time in 2016, the scholarship will be offered by the Foundation alternately through the University of Canterbury (even years) and the University of Auckland (odd years) until 2025.

-Applications for the 2017 Francis Small Scholarship offered through the University of Auckland will close 31 October 2016.
-More information
+Applications for the 2018 Francis Small Scholarship offered through the University of Canterbury will open soon.

 Get in touch